About Me

 Research Interests

-galactic dynamics - galaxy formation and evolution - galaxy morphology and classification - stellar astrophysics - Milky Way archaeology - computational simulations for astrophysics
+galactic dynamics - stellar populations - galaxy formation and evolution - stellar astrophysics - Milky Way archaeology - computational simulations for astrophysics - cosmology & dark matter

 CV